Exploring Energy Security

 Harnessing the energy of the sun and stars to meet the Earth’s energy needs has been a scientific and engineering challenge for decades.
 While a self-sustaining fusion burn leading to fusion ignition has been achieved for brief periods under experimental conditions, the total amount of energy that went into powering the lasers was far greater than the amount of energy it generated.

 What’s needed next, for fusion energy to supply a continuous stream of electricity, is net energy gain—more energy produced by the fusion reactions than the energy required to operate the facility.
-The National Ignition Facility was the first ICF facility to demonstrate ignition—as much or more energy produced than the amount of energy delivered to the target.
+The National Ignition Facility was the first ICF facility to demonstrate ignition—as much or more energy produced than the amount of energy consumed by the target.
 NIF reached that milestone on Dec.
 5, 2022, when an ICF experiment generated more than 3 megajoules (MJ) of fusion energy—50 percent more than the 2.05 MJ of ultraviolet laser energy deposited on the target.
+That achievement has since been repeated multiple times.
 NIF’s fusion targets are potentially capable of releasing 10 to 100 times more energy than the laser energy required to initiate the fusion reaction.

-Achieving ignition will provide the data and insights, such as the energy requirements, target designs, and laser drivers, needed to make decisions on whether and how to pursue IFE.
+Achieving ignition is helping provide the data and insights, such as the energy requirements, target designs, and laser drivers, needed to make decisions on how to pursue IFE.
 An IFE power plant will have to operate at high repetition rates (5 to 20 pulses per second) while delivering an energy gain of about 10 per pulse.
 Recently LLNL designed and developed the world’s first petawatt (quadrillion-watt) laser system—the High-Repetition-Rate Advanced Petawatt Laser System (HAPLS)—capable of operating at 10 pulses per second.
-HAPLS is now supporting high energy density, materials science, medicine, biology, and industry experiments at the ELI-Beamline Facility in the Czech Republic (Czechia).
+HAPLS is now supporting high energy density, materials science, medicine, biology, and industry experiments at the ELI-Beamlines Facility in Czechia (the Czech Republic).

-And in the wake of the repeated ignition success at NIF, LLNL is now developing an IFE Institutional Initiative to explore the requirements for an IFE power plant.
+In 2022, with researchers on the brink of achieving ignition at NIF, LLNL launched the IFE Institutional Initiative to explore the requirements for an IFE power plant.
 In December, 2023, the Laboratory was named by the U.S. Department of Energy to lead the IFE Science and Technology Accelerated Research for Fusion Innovation and Reactor Engineering (STARFIRE) Hub, a four-year, $16-million project to accelerate IFE science and technology.

-A fusion power plant would produce no greenhouse gases or other noxious emissions, operate continuously to meet demand, and would not require geological disposal of radioactive waste.
+A fusion power plant would operate continuously to meet demand and would not require geological disposal of radioactive waste.
 A fusion power plant would also present no danger of a meltdown.

 More Information